sashinpivotal/ckad-kubernetes/ckad-kubernetes.md

 'd$' - delete the rest of the line
 'dG' - Deletes contents from cursor to end of file.
 This is very useful when editing YAML files.
 'ZZ' - Save and exit quickly.
-Insert & Paste - In order to copy from other app, Insert mode and then Cmd+V `dd'
+Replace & Paste - In order to copy from other app, Insert mode and then Cmd+V or Replace mode and Cmd+v `dd'
 `o` - add a new line
 ```

 - I can I display line number in vi?
-Type "/" and line number
+Type ":" and line number
 - how to delete a line? dd
 - How do I set the default editor?
 - vim available? yes